-Disclosure Qua ntity Units 2021 2020

-% of employees covered with Collective Bargaining Agreements 0 0 % Number of consultations conducted with employees concerning employee-related policies 0 0 #
+Disclosure Unit s 2022 2021 2020 % of employees covered with Collective Bargaining Agreements 0 0 0 % Number of consultations conducted with employees concerning employee-related policies 0 0 0 #

 What is the impact and where does it occur?
-Management Approach What is the impact and where does it occur?
-What is the organization's involvement in the impact? ivianagement Approach PGMC has no Employee Unions and Collective Bargaining Agreements but ensures a good working environment for its employees by properly implementing employment policies and work rules.
-PGMC, FNI's operating subsidiary, has a Company Code of Conduct and Employees Manual that all employees must abide by.
+What is the organization's involvement in the impact?
+Management Approach Maintaining good labor-management relations is imperative in having an efficient and productive operations for any business.
+Unresolved issues in this relationship could mean disruptions and instability that would affect performance and reputation.
+The company has no Employee Unions and Collective Bargaining Agreements but ensures a good working environment for its employees by properly implementing employment policies and work rules.
+The company has a Company Code of Conduct and Employees Manual that all employees must abide by.
 Management is responsible for the proper implementation of these rules.
 What are the Risk/s Identified?
-Management Approach The risk recognized by PGMC is talent retention.
-PGMC manages this risk through the following initiatives: Regular performance review - to provide feedback on the employees' performance and contribute to their personal and professional growth monthly employee bulletins - to ensure that employees are updated on the Company's activities and achievements employee activities and events - to promote the overall wellness of employees and to increase their participation What are the Opportunity/ies Identified?
-Management Approach PGMC promotes participation and cooperation among its employees through engagement programs.
-Employee engagement programs include the following: Townhall meetings provide an avenue for updates and employee consultations on policies and issues.
+Management Approach Poor labor-management relations brings the risk of high attrition rates and increasing HR costs.
+The Company drives a retention campaign through the following initiatives: Regular performance review - to provide feedback on the employees' performance and contribute to their personal and professional growth monthly employee bulletins - to ensure that employees are updated on the Company's activities and achievements employee activities and events - to promote the overall wellness of employees and to increase their participation What are the Opportunity/ies Identified?
+Management Approach The company promotes participation and cooperation among its employees through engagement programs.
+Employee engagement programs include the following: Town Hall meetings provide an avenue for updates and employee consultations on policies and issues.
 Information drives include regular email advisories, social media posting, and other instant messaging platforms to inform employees of activities and updates.
 Company events and celebrations show the Company's appreciation for its employees, which is a vital part of its success.